 Due to the massive explosion of easy access to content creation, everybody is jumping on the content creation wagon.
 But the challenge is to create a truly authentic content that resonates with the customers.
-And if you want authentic content then the brand has to do authentic work to bring out that emotions in people.
+And if you want authentic content then the brand has to do authentic work to bring out those emotions in people.
 Some brands have been doing this for years.
 One such example is ‘Nordy Stories’.

 American fashion retailer Nordstrom began collecting examples of great customer service from its employees.
 They called them Nordy stories.